apdevelop/map-tile-service-asp-net-core/README.md

 # Map Tile Service

+**This project is no more longer supported; the .NET5 implementation [Tile Map Service for .NET 5](https://github.com/apdevelop/tile-map-service-net5) is currently active.**

 Minimal implementation of Tile Map Service (TMS) for .NET Core 2.1; provides access to map raster (PNG/JPEG) tiles stored in standard MBTiles database and local file system.

 ### Demo page